carisei/InfiniteCraftAutomation/README.md

 Fixed an issue where firstElement and secondElement would begin to increment to 11, 111, 1111, ad infinitum.

-Changed variables firstElement and secondElement from let to var allowing them to be manual set once script is running.
+Changed variables for firstElement and secondElement from let to var allowing them to be manually set once script is running.

 ```
 let maxElementReachedForElement = {};